pip-services/pip-services-docs/content/en/conceptual/introduction.md

 <br>

 Moreover, to support the big number of existing deployment platforms, Pip.Services uses the concept of containerization.
-This allows for the packaging of microservice components into different types of containers that support the most common existing platforms - such as Processes, Docker, AWS Lambda, Azure Functions, and Google Cloud Functions -, and the reuse of over 90% of the implemented and tested code in the process.
+This allows for the packaging of microservice components into different types of containers that support the most common existing platforms - such as Processes, Docker, AWS Lambda, Azure Functions, and Google Cloud Functions, and the reuse of over 90% of the implemented and tested code in the process.

 #### Organized in a modular fashion